bhumikanilesh/Symbol-Table-Implementation/README.md

 # Symbol-Table-Implementation
 This project simulates a symbol table typically used in compilers for managing variables and their scopes.
 It uses hashing to organize variable entries efficiently and stack operations to control variable visibility through nested scopes.

-# Symbol Table Implementation

 This project implements a **symbol table management system** using **hash tables** and a **stack-based scope mechanism** in the C programming language.
 It provides functionality to **insert variables**, **begin new scopes**, **end scopes**, and **lookup or print variables** following simple scoping rules.

 ---